MicrosoftDocs/quantum-docs-pr/articles/techniques/operations-and-functions.md

 ---
-title: Operations and functions - Q# techniques | Microsoft Docs
+title: Q# Operations and Functions
-description: Operations and functions - Q# techniques
+description: Learn about Q# operations and functions, and how they are applied in a quantum program.
 uid: microsoft.quantum.techniques.opsandfunctions
 author: QuantumWriter
 ms.author: Christopher.Granade@microsoft.com